samzipper/website-HEAL/content/join/_index.md

   caption: "The Kansas Geological Survey buildings at the University of Kansas.
 Photo: KGS"
   image: "KGS_building_small.png"
 layout: docs
-title: Join HEAL@KGS!
+title: Join HEAL!
 ---

 {{% toc %}}

 # Now hiring

-There are no currently open positions in HEAL.
-However, three potential opportunities may be available in the first half of 2024:
+Applications are open for summer 2024 participation in the *KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html)*.
+We anticipate hiring 3-5 interns to contribute to a variety of ongoing projects.
+[Please see here for more details and to apply](https://sjobs.brassring.com/TGnewUI/Search/home/HomeWithPreLoad?PageType=JobDetails&partnerid=25752&siteid=5541&jobid=4880313#jobDetails=4880313_5541).
+Apply by February 19, 2024 for full consideration.

- - *Interns, variety of projects, summer 2024:* The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several paid interns each summer to contribute to a variety of ongoing projects.
-Positions will be posted at the linked page above in early 2024.
+Two additional opportunities may be available in the first half of 2024:

  - *Postdoc starting mid/late 2024:* I may be seeking a postdoctoral scholar to contribute to a project on soil health and hydrology beginning sometime in mid/late 2024.
 This scholar will lead a field-based soil hydrology research in a large, multi-institution, academic-industry collaborative project.
  - *Project coordinator/field technician, starting summer 2024:* I may be seeking a project coordinator to manage a multi-institution, public-private partnership working on approaches for integrating solar energy production into agricultural landscapes.
 The position will involve developing a coalition of partners in the agriculture, energy, policy, and research communitites; managing research partners and stakeholder collaborations; and some field-based data collection.

-Details will be posted to this page when positions are open, but feel free to [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested in hearing what may be in the pipeline.
+Details will be posted to this page when positions are open, and I typically advertise in locations like the [CUAHSI Job Board](https://www.cuahsi.org/job-board) and the [ESWN Jobs List](https://mailman.ucar.edu/mailman/listinfo/es_jobs_net), so watch those places for the latest opportunities.

-# Other opportunities with HEAL@KGS
+# Other opportunities with HEAL

-We love working with new people and value the skills that all members of HEAL@KGS bring to the table.
+We love working with new people and value the skills that all members of HEAL bring to the table.
 There are numerous ways to join the group, whether you are based in Kansas or elsewhere.
 Before you get in touch, please read [this article](https://www.sciencemag.org/careers/2015/05/dear-dr-neufeld) and [this blog post](https://contemplativemammoth.com/2013/04/08/so-you-want-to-go-to-grad-school-nail-the-inquiry-email/) for how to email a prospective advisor.
 While they are targeted towards people seeking graduate degrees, the points are relevant for people interested in any type of position.

 ## Graduate Students
 I can advise students through the [KU Department of Geology](https://geo.ku.edu/) or the [KU Department of Geography and Atmospheric Science](https://geog.ku.edu/) depending on student interests and programmatic fit.